livecode/this-week-in-livecode/_posts/2015-12-07-this-week-in-livecode-12.markdown

 31 pull requests were [merged in the last week](https://github.com/search?l=&o=asc&s=created&type=Issues&utf8=%E2%9C%93&q=org%3Alivecode+is%3Apublic+is%3Apr+is%3Amerged+merged%3A2015-11-30..2015-12-06).

-Sebastién Nouat ([livecodesebastien](https://github.com/livecodesebastien)) has left the core dev team to go adventuring in South America for a few months.
+Sébastien Nouat ([livecodesebastien](https://github.com/livecodesebastien)) has left the core dev team to go adventuring in South America for a few months.

 ### Notable changes